Visualisation and Vision Boards

 - Vision boards are fun and pretty, and well…… fun and pretty!

 And now to the really fun part!
 Making your vision board.
-There are all sorts of ways to make a Vision Board but they way I prefer is to use a pin board – that way your dancer can change it easily and it is simple and fun to add pretty embellishments.
+There are all sorts of ways to make a Vision Board but the way I prefer is to use a pinboard – that way your dancer can change it easily and it is simple and fun to add pretty embellishments.
 Here are some simple ways you can help your dancer to create their vision board.
 Younger dancers may need some guidance.

 - Set them up with a bunch of old dance magazines or let them print their inspirational images and words from google images.

 - Help them to sort the images into groups and discuss how they may relate to their dance goals.

 - Let them get to work with the images, arranging them on the pinboard adding decorations, words or encouragement, whatever they like!
 The setup of your vision board is limited only by their imagination!

 - Place the Vision board in a prominent place and let the training of the subconscious mind begin!

 Vision boards are such a fun and extremely powerful tool to help your dancer on the road to success.
 They help your dancer to focus on their goals, to connect the work they are doing each day with their hopes and dreams.
 Vision boards serve as a constant reminder of what to work on and why to work on it.
 Most dance parents report that their kids never stop dancing.
 This is so great, but imagine how amazing it would be if all this energy was channeled into working towards and achieving goals.
 The Dancer Vision Board is a powerful tool that can make this happen,